optseb/c_ray_mathplot/simple_eyes/README.md

 Where:

-* x:   x coordinate of ommatidium in mm
+* x:   x coordinate of ommatidium in scene units
-* y:   y coordinate of ommatidium in mm
+* y:   y coordinate of ommatidium in scene units
-* z:   z coordinate of ommatidium in mm
+* z:   z coordinate of ommatidium in scene units
 * nx:  x coordinate of ommatidium's normal vector (its direction)
 * ny:  y coordinate of ommatidium's normal vector
 * nz:  z coordinate of ommatidium's normal vector
 * aa:  The acceptance angle in radians
-* fo:  Focal point offset in mm
+* fo:  Focal point offset in scene units

+The values of x, y and z for each ommatidium are interpreted as being the same as the units that specify the scene model.
+So if '1' means 1 metre in your scene model, and you want an eye with a radius of 1 cm, then the values in x, y and z are likely to be of the order of 0.01.

 The eye file is used within a compound-ray gltf file. in the gltf, a camera is created which has a link to the eye file.